nickknw/nickknowlson.com/_posts/2011-09-12-haskell-survey-categorized-weaknesses.markdown

 <h3>Language and Laziness</h3>

 The feedback on the **language** itself is going to be harder for me to sum up.
-There are a few obvious trends (no parameterized modules, module system, stack traces, record syntax), and a lot of detailed feedback that I can't understand. :) I'll try to pick out a couple of replies that looked especially well-thought out.
+There are a few obvious trends (no parameterized modules, module system, stack traces, record syntax), and then there's a lot of detailed feedback that I can't understand. :) I'll try to pick out a couple of replies that looked especially well-thought out.

 > Too many string-like types.
 Abstraction over them that would provide stable and practical API would be nice.
 Change String from type to class?
 >